 1.4 Any discounts on the Start Package floor price must be pre-approved by Licensor.

 1.5 All Licensed Product licenses are subscription named user licenses and can only be used against one unique Licensed Product instance.
 Named user licenses cannot be used across multiple Licensed Product instances.
 Named user licenses have a minimum duration of six months and the named users can only be adjusted every three months.
-All SISW payments for Licensed Product will be paid in USD and any applicable VAT, country or local taxes, or other sales tax shall be added.
+All SISW payments for Licensed Product will be paid in USD according to the agreed payment terms, and any applicable VAT, country or local taxes, or other sales tax shall be added.

 2. License Fees and Maintenance and Support Fees